hundredyearfarms/Hundred-Year-Farms/README.md

 <u>Image</u>: *Proposed new trees laid over a satellite image.
 Gradient lines show how the land slopes toward the south where surface run-off water collects.
 A - water erosion down the centre of this field is evident, but can be controlled by the new rows of trees that follow field contours.
 B - prior clear-cut area.
 C - windbreak realligned to follow land contours.
 D - Greenhouse.*

-Some of the goals we are trying to achieve through agroforestry with greenhouse include:
+Some of the goals we are trying to achieve through greenhouse agroforestry include:

 - Erosion Control: Trees in rows reduce wind speeds and slow drainage during extreme weather.
 - Biodiversity: Mitigates pest and fire risk while making the property more interesting to visit.
 - Diversification: Greenhouses and high-value trees provide income independent of field crops and distribute work over the year.

-Agroforestry is an old and well-established practice that we will be adapting, with the help of various experts, to our sites.
+Agroforestry is a well-established practice that we will be adapting, with the help of various experts, to our sites.
 Implementation will be gradual and is likely to require decades to complete or it may be inter-generational.
 While our proposed agroforestry is not unique, where we will be doing some original work is in our approach to supplying greenhouse utilities from the farm's waste biomass.
-Those utilities, integrated into our greenhouse, are what could allow this farm to become carbon negative with the technology potentially becoming a product.
+Those utilities, integrated into our greenhouse, are what could allow this farm to become carbon negative and have lower operating costs.
+The technology itself could potentially becoming a product.

 **Carbon-negative integrated greenhouse**